yenny-maya/data-project-portfolio/README.md

 ## Projects

-Portfolio of SQL and Python data analytics projects focused on funnel optimization, retention analysis, and economic data evaluation.
+This portfolio showcases end-to-end SQL and Python case studies focused on conversion optimization, retention analytics, and economic performance evaluation.

 ### 1. Urban Mobility and Economic Productivity in LATAM Cities